drupalprojects/geofield_map/README.md

 Autocompletion based on the Google Places API,
 - a Reverse Geocoding on the same field based on the map click or marker dragging, etc.,
-- the possibility to permanently store the Geocoded address in a "string" type field.
+- the possibility to permanently store the Geocoded address into the Entity Title or in a "string" type field (among the content type ones).

 ###Installation and Use